Complete Synchronization of Coupled Oscillators Based on the Contraction Theory: Complete Synchronization in different network topologies

-However, this system forms singularities when the trajectories of the two oscillators of the original system coincide, and the right-hand-side function is not smooth in this case.
-As a result, the virtual system so constructed does not make sense.
-Therefore, we cannot apply the contraction theory to coupled non-identical oscillators.
-This is a drawback of applying contraction theory to synchronization problems, because in reality many coupled oscillators are not exactly identical.
-In fact, the coupled non-identical oscillators cannot generally completely synchronized at an exponential rate.
-Another fact is that in the case of nonlinear couplings, a virtual system of the two-coupled-oscillator system can be easily constructed if the coupling between oscillators is the difference of some nonlinear function of their state variables instead of a nonlinear function of the difference of their state variables [17].
-We will not discuss nonlinear coupling in the following paper.
+where \(A_1\) and \(A_2\) are oscillators 1 and 2 coupling matrices, respectively.
+However, this system forms singularities when the trajectories of the two oscillators coincide, and thus the right-hand-side function is not smooth.
+Therefore, the contraction theory is generally not applicable to the coupled non-identical oscillators.
+The coupled non-identical oscillators cannot generally be completely synchronized at an exponential rate.

-To construct the virtual system of a network containing more than two oscillators, in addition to having identical oscillators and linear couplings, the network must possess some particular structure and the coupling must have some sort of symmetry.
-In the following we discuss three common types of network topology - all-to-all topology, star topology, and ring topology.
+Not all networks have virtual systems of the form (\ref{3}).
+We require the networks to possess some symmetry.
+In the following, we discuss three common network topologies --- all-to-all topology, star topology, and ring topology.